vert-x/mod-redis/README.md

 The reply from an `hgetall` command will be converted into a JSON Object.
 That way you can interact with the responses using JSON syntax which is handy for the EventBus communication.

+### command mset

+Multiple values in a hash can be set by supplying an object.
+Note however that key and value will be coerced to strings.

+    {
+        command: "mset",
+        key: "redis key",
+        keys: {
+            keyName: "value",
+            otherKeyName: "other value"
+        }
+    }

+### command msetnx

+Multiple values in a hash can be set by supplying an object.
+Note however that key and value will be coerced to strings.

+    {
+        command: "msetnx",
+        key: "redis key",
+        keys: {
+            keyName: "value",
+            otherKeyName: "other value"
+        }
+    }

 ### command hmset

+Multiple values in a hash can be set by supplying an object.
+Note however that key and value will be coerced to strings.

+    {
+        command: "hmset",
+        key: "redis key",
+        fields: {
+            fieldName: "value",
+            otherFieldName: "other value"
+        }
+    }

+### command zadd

-Multiple values in a hash can be set by supplying an object.Note however that key and value will be coerced to strings.
+Multiple values in a hash can be set by supplying an object.
+Note however that key and value will be coerced to strings.

-NOTE: Not implemented yet!!!
+    {
+        command: "zadd",
+        key: "redis key",
+        scores: {
+            score: "member",
+            otherScore: "other member"
+        }
+    }

 ## Pub/Sub